Balanced cross-Kerr coupling for superconducting qubit readout

-To assess this robustness, we compute the critical photon numbers using branch analysis, a numerical tool predicting the onset of ionization and that has been shown to match experimental observations \cite{dumas2024unified}; see Ref.~\cite{Supplementary_Information} for further details in the context of junction readout. \cref{fig:transmon_gc_ncrit_percent} shows, given an arbitrary gate charge in the range [0,0.5], the percentage of instances where the critical photon number exceeds $n_{\rm{crit}} = 35$ for both junction readout (blue) and dispersive readout (red), across a wide resonator frequency range of $\omega_r / 2\pi \sim 6 - 10 \: \textrm{GHz}$.
-To ensure a fair comparison between both approaches, the dispersive shift is fixed to $\chi_z / 2\pi \simeq 9 \: \textrm{MHz}$ across all values of $\omega_r$.
+To assess this robustness, we compute the critical photon numbers using branch analysis, a numerical tool predicting the onset of ionization and that has been shown to match experimental observations \cite{Dumas2024}; see Ref.~\cite{Supplementary_Information} for further details in the context of junction readout. \cref{fig:transmon_omr_ng_optimized}(a) shows the critical photon number averaged over different realizations of the gate charge $n_g \in [0,0.5]$, while panel (b) shows the minimum critical photon number across those realizations, for both junction readout (blue) and dispersive readout (red), over a wide range of resonator frequencies $\omega_r / 2\pi \sim 6 - 10 \: \textrm{GHz}$.
+To ensure a fair comparison between both approaches, the dispersive shift is fixed to $|\chi_z| / 2\pi \simeq 9 \: \textrm{MHz}$ across all values of $\omega_r$.
 For the dispersive readout, this requires adjusting the qubit-resonator coupling at all values of the resonator frequency~\cite{RMP}.
-The value of $n_{\rm{crit}}$ reported in \cref{fig:transmon_gc_ncrit_percent} is arbitrary but chosen to correspond to a readout fidelity of approximately 99.99\%, given the dispersive shift used here, see \cref{sec:ncrit_threshold} of~\cite{Supplementary_Information}.
-We first observe that for junction readout there exists a wide $\sim 3 \: \textrm{GHz}$ range of resonator frequencies for which junction readout reaches near $100 \: \%$ certainty of achieving a critical photon number exceeding $35$ photons.
-In contrast, for dispersive readout there exists no frequency range for which the critical photon number consistently exceeds this threshold.
-Furthermore, dispersive readout has less flexibility for frequency allocation as the dispersive shift depends on the detuning, and often requires the readout resonator to be close in frequency to the qubit for a large dispersive shift.
-On the other hand, junction readout relies on a nonperturbative cross-Kerr interaction which does not depend on the detuning, and thus offers greater flexibility for frequency allocation and potentially can alleviate frequency crowding issues for large-scale chips, whilst maintaining a large cross-Kerr for fast readout.
+We observe that junction readout consistently yields a higher average critical photon number than dispersive readout over nearly the entire range of resonator frequencies considered.
+Moreover, we show in Ref.~\cite{Supplementary_Information} that for junction readout, there exists a broad region of resonator frequencies in which over $95\%$ of gate charge realizations yield a critical photon number exceeding 30 (dashed horizontal line in \cref{fig:transmon_omr_ng_optimized}(a)).
+In contrast, no such frequency range exists for dispersive readout where a comparable fraction of realizations consistently surpass this threshold—see \cite{Supplementary_Information} for further details.
+Crucially, even in the worst-case scenario, the minimum critical photon number over realizations of the gate charge is larger for junction readout than for dispersive readout in most cases, as shown in \cref{fig:transmon_omr_ng_optimized}(b).